medusajs/medusa/docs/content/advanced/backend/publishable-api-keys/index.md

 ### Using Other Methods

-For other ways of sending requests to your Medusa server, such as using the Fetch API, you must pass `x-publishable-api-key` in the header of every request.
+For other ways of sending requests to your Medusa backend, such as using the Fetch API, you must pass `x-publishable-api-key` in the header of every request.
 Its value is the publishable API key’s `id`.

 ```ts
 fetch(`<SERVER_URL>/store/products`, {